|

 Variability in Triglyceride Measurements

+Due to a lack of standardized measurement, however, variability in triglyceride measurements may occur.
 Daily concentrations of blood triglycerides vary more than the concentrations of most other metabolites and can be affected especially by:

-- previous alcohol (ethanol) consumption
+previous alcohol (ethanol) consumption

-- dehydration, and
+dehydration, and

-- other factors, such as some drugs and ascorbic acid/vitamin C (they can decrease triglyceride measurements).
+other factors, such as some drugs and ascorbic acid/vitamin C (they can decrease triglyceride measurements).

 Another factor that affects triglyceride measurement is postural change; the level can vary by as much as 15 percent, depending on whether your were standing or supine when the blood was drawn, because of associated shifts in plasma volume.